Public Health Surveillance

 Respiratory Watch

-Influenza surveillance is an ongoing activity in Nova Scotia that monitors influenza in addition to other respiratory viruses.
-The objectives of influenza surveillance are:
+Respiratory virus surveillance is an ongoing activity in Nova Scotia where respiratory viruses like COVID-19, influenza and RSV are monitored.
+The objectives of this surveillance are:

 School-Based Immunization Coverage in Nova Scotia